Sustainability

 And, research shows that investing in maternal health can have a ripple effect.
 Better maternal health care is a pathway to a lifetime of benefits, both for a woman’s own health and prosperity as well as that of her children, family, community and nation.

-Infants 15 times more likely to survive
+Infants are 15 times more likely to survive

 And, that’s an important impact on society for generations to come.